 Pet birds need 10 to 12 hours of uninterrupted sleep a night.
 A bird that has a quiet, safe and dark environment for this amount of time should be getting enough sleep if it is in a distraction free area.
 A bird, unlike a small child, is a very light sleeper, though, so it is important to insure that the area is distraction free.
 If you aren’t getting enough sleep, perhaps your bird isn’t either.
 Or perhaps you’re sleeping like a baby, while your bird, in another room, is disturbed by noise, light, and movement that you don’t even know about.

-Liz Wilson, a Parrot Behavior Consultant and veterinary technician from Levittown, Pennsylvania states “I’ve worked with many parrots who were displaying ‘problem’ behaviors, and when owners made an effort to provide the birds with 10 to 12 hours of uninterrupted, dark sleep time, many of those problem behaviors were resolved with no other changes.”
+The late Liz Wilson, a Parrot Behavior Consultant and veterinary technician from Levittown, Pennsylvania stated “I’ve worked with many parrots who were displaying ‘problem’ behaviors, and when owners made an effort to provide the birds with 10 to 12 hours of uninterrupted, dark sleep time, many of those problem behaviors were resolved with no other changes.”

 Most bird care specialists agree that somewhere between 10 and 12 hours of nighttime sleep is appropriate for most birds, and that “cat naps” during the day are generally normal.
 Also, a bird’s activity level may contribute to how much sleep it needs on any given night.